Miscarriage of Justice: Nearly 300 applications for review but none completed

 "And, as the famous dictum put it, justice delayed is justice denied," Penk said.

-The New Zealand commission was set up to re-examine convictions or sentences which have exhausted all legal appeals through the courts, but where a miscarriage of justice might still have occurred.
+The commission was set up to re-examine convictions or sentences which have exhausted all legal appeals through the courts, but where a miscarriage of justice might still have occurred.

 Little said when he sponsored its legislation through Parliament in 2019 that no justice system is perfect, and sometimes "it gets things spectacularly wrong".